-COVID-19 has impacted road safety in a number of ways over the past year.
-In the early months, lockdowns resulted in fewer cars on the road, and many drivers increased their speed significantly.
+In the early months of the pandemic, lockdowns resulted in fewer cars on the road, and many drivers increased their speed significantly.
 And while there were fewer vehicles on the road, this did not lead to a prolonged period of reductions in deaths and, in some countries, no reductions in deaths at all.
 In fact, the crashes that occurred were often more severe as speed is a huge determinant of serious injury and mortality.
 A study from the National Highway Traffic Safety Administration stated that “During the height of the national public health emergency and associated lockdowns, driving patterns and behaviors changed significantly, and drivers who remained on the roads engaged in more risky behavior, including speeding, failing to wear seatbelts, and driving under the influence of drugs and alcohol.”